VrushankPatel/Maxine/docs/features.md

 ### CLI Tool
 - Maxine provides a command-line interface for managing services without direct API calls.
-- Available commands include register, deregister, list, health, discover, and metrics.
+- Available commands include register, deregister, list, health, discover, metrics, backup, restore, and config.
 - Use `node bin/cli.js <command> [options]` to interact with the registry programmatically or for automation.

 ### Asynchronous logging